Leitirion/Leitirion/README.md

 - Workflows / necessary documentation
 - Requirements review
 - Participating in release cycle

-First version of tests was on Cypress, Playwright (TS), Selenide (Java).

 - Architecture design
 - Full development cycle
 - Customers integration(oil and gas companies) of the automation systems